Working at the count

 We have a number of roles available at the count, which is where we verify and count the votes and sort out the equipment that has been returned from the polling stations.

 If you work for Sandwell Council and you work at the count on Friday 3 May 2024, you will be given a day's special leave from your usual job to carry out your counting duties.
 You will also be paid for your work at the count.

 Count assistants count the marked ballot papers.
 First they check the amount returned from each polling station, then sort into piles for each candidate.

 We employ several hundred count staff to count the votes, working in teams, each with supervisors.
-For 2021, we need around 200 people to count votes on the evening of Thursday 6 May and a further 200 to count votes on Saturday 8 May.

 Count assistants for unused ballot papers

 Count assistants for unused ballot papers count the unused ballot papers returned from the polling stations.
 We have to account for all of the ballot papers given to the polling stations, whether they have been used by voters or not.

 Staff count the books of ballot papers and record a figure for each polling station and then box up the ballot papers to go into storage.

 If you’ve previously worked at an election count for Sandwell Council, we already have your details and the elections team will be in touch with you about your role.

 If you would like to work at the 2024 count and you have not done this before, please fill in this form to let us know you are interested.